 “What is it you want, Mary?
 You want the moon?
 Just say the word and I’ll throw a lasso around it and pull it you.”

 Hot Dog!
-We have been inundated with audience requests for the “holiday classic to define all holiday classics,” Frank Capra‘s IT’S A WONDERFUL LIFE, and are continuing our tradition of giving it the Christmas Eve, big screen viewing it so richly deserves on Sunday, December 24.
+At this time of year, we get inundated with audience requests for the “holiday classic to define all holiday classics,” Frank Capra‘s IT’S A WONDERFUL LIFE, and are continuing our tradition of giving it much deserved big screen love with viewings on December 22 & 24.

 For movie-lovers around the world, this bittersweet yet optimistic sentimental comedy drama is as essential a holiday tradition as chestnuts roasting on an open fire.
 And we couldn’t agree more!
 Beyond its own charming warmth, IT’S A WONDERFUL LIFE is one of the most influential fantasy films ever made and one of the most universally adored example of old-school Hollywood.
 Come on out to dance by the light of the moon and get put under the magic spell (again!) of this transcendent cinematic masterpiece – with the newly restored, big-screen viewing it so richly deserves.